expofp/white-label-example/README.md

 # white-label-example

-https://white-label-example.herokuapp.com/ - See an example on a live server
+https://white-label-example.herokuapp.com/ - Here you can insert a json object, to create/update the data.js file

 https://white-label-example.herokuapp.com/designer - Designer, to edit your plans

-https://white-label-example.herokuapp.com/sendData - Here you can insert a json object, to create/update the data.js file

 # Usage
 The version of ```Node.js``` must be at least ```18.0.0```